MarkShawn2020/wdk-badminton/PRD.md

 ### Product Vision

-ReelVan is a specialized video enhancement platform for AI-generated content creators.
-We solve the critical pain points of watermarks, quality limitations, and aspect ratio constraints that plague AI video platforms (Sora, Veo, Kling, JiMeng).
+ReelVan is a specialized content publishing platform for AI-generated video creators.
+We solve the critical pain points of watermarks, quality limitations, and the "what do I write?" friction that prevents creators from sharing AI videos on social media (Sora, Veo, Kling, JiMeng).

 ### Tagline

-**Share Your AI Video** - Transform AI-generated videos into professional, share-ready content.
+**Turn Your Video Instantly Shareable** - Transform AI-generated videos into ready-to-post social content in minutes.

 ### Business Model